EndangeredMassa/endangeredmassa.github.com/_posts/2019-01-01-interview-process.md

 tags: interview
 ---

-Most interviews seem to be Me-finding Interviews: the interviewers are looking for others who share their values, virtues, and unkowingly their vices.
+Most interviews seem to be Me-finding Interviews: the interviewers are looking for others who share their values, virtues, and unknowingly their vices.
 The format is also often very rigid, looking for specific things and rejecting candidates who can't demonstrate them.

 I think we can do better.
 I know many are trying, too!
 I'm not setting up a straw man here.
 I just want to share my take on doing better.